 In GCSE combined science: Biology, Chemistry and Physics are taught as a double Science.
 This course is worth 2 GCSE Grades in total.
 All students study this core subject unless they opt for separate science as an option.
-This means those students will receive three GCSE grades for their Science GCSEs.

 The topic areas studied in the new GCSE Combined Science syllabus are the same as for the separate sciences, although with a little less content.
-These are detailed on each of the separates science pages.
+These are detailed on each of the separate science pages.

-Both higher and Foundation tier papers will be available.
+Both Higher and Foundation tier papers will be available.